about me

 Official short bio

 His field of research is econometric theory with applications to forecasting and statistical learning in economics and finance.
 His interests range from dynamic spillovers in large scale networks to dependence in unstable environments and the reinforcement between agents’ behaviors and policies that aim to influence them.
-Applications include monetary policy, business cycles, financial bubbles, energy forecasting and climate control.
+Applications include monetary policy, business cycles, financial bubbles, energy forecasting, social networks, global warming and pandemic dynamics.

-Guillaume obtained an MPhil and a DPhil in Economics from the University of Oxford, and an MSc in Engineering from Ecole des Mines de Paris.
+Guillaume obtained an MPhil and a DPhil in Economics from the University of Oxford, and a Master in Engineering from Ecole des Mines de Paris.
 He has been a visiting scholar or professor at, inter alia, Brown, Oxford, NYU, Keio, UNSW Sydney and the NY Federal Reserve.
 He regularly publishes or is interviewed in mainstream media.

 Website & LinkedIn.